 VA Engage Journal

-The VA Engage Journal promotes engaged scholarship for undergraduate students.
-The journal providing a forum for undergraduate students to publish in community based research, case studies and action research with guidance and mentorship from faculty at the home institution.
-Any undergraduate enrolled full or part-time at a two or four year college or university in Virginia is eligible to submit an article.
+The VA Engage Journal promotes engaged scholarship by undergraduate, professional, and graduate students.
+The journal provides a forum for students to publish community-based research, case studies, action research, reflection essays, and book reviews, with guidance and mentorship from faculty.
+Any undergraduate or graduate student enrolled full- or part-time at a two- or four-year college or university in Virginia is eligible to submit an article.
 Submissions with multiple authors are welcome.